 Plant Growth Database

-Our latest results of plant growth responses to atmospheric CO2 enrichment obtained from experiments described in the peer-reviewed scientific literature are: Barley (Wang et al., 2013) and Soybean (Li et al., 2013).
+Our latest result of plant growth responses to atmospheric CO2 enrichment obtained from experiments described in the peer-reviewed scientific literature is for Tobacco (Schaz et al., 2014).

 World Temperatures Database